 Your point is?

 If you use ‘output’ to gauge your training, then that means your intensity in some circumstances may be wrong.
-If you run on the track and use lap splits, or you use a gps and watch your minutes per mile, you’re choosing output and not intensity to gauge training.
+If you use a gps watch and running pace to gauge your training, you’re choosing output and not intensity to gauge training.
 If you’re a cyclist and you use either speed or power to dictate training, you too are choosing output and not intensity to gauge your training.
 Some people choose to do this, which is fine, so long as you understand fully the difference between the 2 and the potential pitfalls.